 Schedule changes can be made online at no charge until the payment deadline.
 After the payment deadline a $10 schedule change fee will be assessed per course drop.
 There is no fee to add courses.

-NOTE: PhD students (stage 1or 2) must contact the Advising Center to make schedule changes.
+NOTE: PhD students (stage 1or 2) must contact the Academic Advising to make schedule changes.

 D. Tuition Cost and Payment Procedures

 You can find our current fees and tuition on the Tuition and Aid page.

 Full payment must be received—not postmarked—by the payment deadline.
 If you miss the payment deadline, all your courses will be dropped for that session.

 To review financial aid information to assist you in paying your tuition and fees, please refer to the DTS Financial Aid department.

 OTHER QUESTIONS: Contact the Bursar’s Office by phone at 214-887-5086 (800-DTS-WORD ext.
 5086) or by email.

 E. New Student Information

 We welcome you as a new member of our student body.
 The information contained at the following website is designed to help make your transition to Dallas Seminary as smooth as possible.
 We look forward to serving you during your time at DTS.
 Explore Information for Accepted Students.